 1. Work with a Tax & ERISA Professional

-There are several companies that advertise themselves to be the best Solo 401k providers.
+Several companies advertise themselves to be the best Solo 401k providers.
 Yet in most cases, the people who draft your Plan documents and offer advice aren’t tax attorneys or even tax professionals.

 This is why it’s important to look for an experienced tax and ERISA professional as your Solo 401k Plan provider.
 This helps to ensure that your individual 401(k) plan will be properly set up.
 Additionally, it ensures that the Plan remains in full IRS compliance.